SandPipper/VerySimpleFlaskApp/README.md

 A few word about webpack
 ------------------------

-If you want change .css or .js files and rebundled it with webpack install it and use ` webpack -p `
+If you want change `.css` or `.js` files and rebundled it with webpack install it and use ` webpack -p `

-If you will have some problem with noda.js ` sudo apt-get update && sudo apt-get install nodejs-legacy ` And don't forget install all dependences with ` npm i <package_name> `
+If you will have some problem with node.js ` sudo apt-get update && sudo apt-get install nodejs-legacy ` And don't forget install all dependences with ` npm i <package_name> `